 Marxism is a political theory and method of socio-economic and historical analysis that originates from the works of 19th-century German philosophers, Karl Marx and Friedrich Engels.

 In a previous article published last November, I explained the reasons why I cancelled my membership of the Labour Party and how, for the first time in twenty years, identity politics had left me questioning who to vote for at a general election.
-There was no way I would vote for the Liberal Democrats, and … Continue reading Why I joined the SDP, or: Why challenging the insanity of ‘woke’ political correctness and identity politics is the new frontline in the culture war.

 Much has been written about the Labour Party, the crisis of the Left and progressive politics in general.
 I’m adding to it not because I claim to hold any authority on the subject, but from a compulsion to share my personal experience, and, as an ex-Labour member, my deep frustrations with the current situation in the party.

 Joker is the must-seemovie of the moment.
 That rare type of movie that succeeds in mirroring the cultural moment in which it was made, as Taxi Driver did in the seventies and Fight Club managed in the nineties.

 My wife and I land at Marco Polo Airport for a short stay in Venice, affectionately known “The Floating City”, a week after its worst flooding in 22 years.